 Over the past years, various ambitious initiatives to mine and exchange data/information within closed ecosystems of aviation stakeholders at the same level have emerged (e.g. GADM by IATA mainly intended for use between airlines, SKYbrary by EUROCONTROL between Air Traffic Control authorities and airlines, A-CDM between airports, and Skywise between Airbus and airlines, among others) yet there is still little data diffusion and sharing across the plethora of aviation-related stakeholders.

 Organisations (e.g. airlines, airports, extra-aviation services, environmental and health agencies, etc.) only have fragmented aviation data at their disposal and still operate in silos, typically building on top of their historical data, and in certain, exceptional situations trying to establish peer-to-peer collaborations for utilising near real-time data from other sources in an ad hoc manner.
 It needs to be noted that airports on their behalf are open to data sharing with external partners, with 23% offering a plan today and 39% expecting to by the end of 2021, according to the SITA Air Transport IT Trends Insights 2018.

 Such findings have been also broadly confirmed through the ICARUS data collection activities that evidenced that:

-- Open aviation data are typically summarized in reports and are not published in a raw format by core aviation stakeholders, with few notable exceptions (such as the EUROCONTROL Pan-European ANS Performance Data Portal or the codelists maintained and published by IATA and ACI).
+Core aviation stakeholders, with few notable exceptions (such as the EUROCONTROL Pan-European ANS Performance Data Portal or the codelists maintained and published by IATA and ACI), typically do not publish aviation data in a raw format.
 Such a trend is of course in line with the fact that typically, aviation data are not available for free, but bear a certain cost to confirmed organizations within the aviation ecosystem.

 Blog post prepared by Suite5.